The Top Activities and Attractions on Santo

 Location:

 East Coast Road, Matevulu, Espiritu Santo.
-Either kayak from the bridge between Turtle Bay Lodge and Black Pearl Resort, or take the turn-off just north of the bridge and follow it for approximately 1 km (0.6 mi) to the end of the road.
+Either take a canoe from the bridge between Turtle Bay Lodge and Black Pearl Resort, or take the turn-off just north of the bridge and follow it for approximately 1 km (0.6 mi) to the end of the road.

 Price Range:$